iontom/oauth-login-implementation-examples-using-rauth-via-bottle.py/README.md

 ===============
 * 01/09/2014 - Added MIT `LICENSE` file
 * 01/09/2014 - Added `.gitignore` file
-* 01/10/2014 - Added `python-setuptools` on the prerequisites and installating prerequisites
+* 01/10/2014 - Added `python-setuptools` on the prerequisites and installing prerequisites